 1. Access and Culture of our Investment Adviser

-- We have the relationships, reputation and expertise in the industry to be advocates and catalysts for improving the Songwriters’ share of income and where they sit in the economic equation.
+- Our Investment Adviser has the relationships, reputation and expertise in the industry to be an advocate and catalyst for improving the Songwriters’ share of income and where they sit in the economic equation.

 - This also enables our team to overcome the high barriers to entry in relation to the acquisition and active management of Catalogues.